AdrianaCaetano/CS612-DataMining/Project1/README.md

 **ANN: Artificial neural network**

 # Complete this project:
--	writing the codes that have not been implemented rescale_date (….) removeInvalidData (…..)
+-	writing the codes that have not been implemented: rescale_date (….) removeInvalidData (…..)

 -	and run the program with three different machine learning tools.
 MLR (Multiple Linear Regression)
 SVM (support Vector Machine)
 ANN (Artificial Neural Network)

 -	And
 Make the entire program to be object oriented